BMW 8 Series review

-The BMW 8 Series is offered as a two-door coupe and convertible that sits at the top of the company’s line-up, but features none of the environmentally-conscious hybrid tech of the BMW i8.
+The BMW 8 Series is offered as a two-door Coupe, a four-door Gran Coupe version with an extended wheelbase and a Convertible that sits at the top of the company’s line-up, but features none of the environmentally-conscious hybrid tech of the BMW i8.
 Instead, the replacement for the 6 Series relies on the old-school muscle car approach, with beefy petrol and diesel engines offering extravagant amounts of power and torque.

 While the BMW 8 Series offers a distinct blend of comfort and sportiness that sets it apart, it enters a market that’s not short of rivals when it comes to expensive GT models.
-The roster of potential competitors includes sportier machines like the Porsche 911, along with more relaxed offerings like the Lexus LC and Mercedes S-Class Coupe, which fall somewhere in between.
+With list prices starting from around £71,000 to well over £100,000, the roster of potential competitors includes sportier machines like the Porsche 911, along with more relaxed offerings like the Lexus LC and Mercedes S-Class Coupe, which fall somewhere in between.
 The 8 Series Convertible takes on the soft-top versions of those cars.

 Inside BMW’s own range there’s not much that comes close, although as you’d expect the latest BMW 7 Series saloon is the source of much of the 8 Series’ technology.
 Buyers looking for ultimate luxury might consider the larger BMW X7 SUV, while those wanting sporty thrills will arguably be better satisfied behind the wheel of a BMW M4 or M5.